bireme/MarkAbstract/README.md

 1. For each input xml file
 2. For each '&lt;ab&gt;' , '&lt;ab_[lang]&gt;' field
-3. If the field contains one of the following patterns:
+3. If the field contains at least one word of the 'allowed words - type 1' followed by a collon as the patterns:
   * &lt;begin of the sentence&gt;&lt;allowed words type 1&gt;&lt;collon&gt;&lt;other words&gt; - ex: *Conclusion **:** the study...*
   * &lt;dot&gt;&lt;allowed words&gt;&lt;collon&gt;<other words type 1&gt; - ex: *...for that **.** Conclusion **:** the study...*
+4. Or if the field contains one word of the 'allowed words - type 2' followed by a dot as the patterns:
   * &lt;begin of the sentence&gt;&lt;allowed words type 2&gt;&lt;dot&gt;<other words&gt; - ex: *Conclusion **.** the study...*
   * &lt;dot&gt;&lt;allowed words&gt;&lt;dor&gt;<other words type 2&gt; - ex: *...for that **.** Conclusion **.** the study...*
-4. Then create a copy of the abstract field with name &lt;mark&gt; or &lt;marl_lang&gt; and mark the &lt;allowed words&gt; with &lt;h2&gt;&lt;allowed words&gt;&lt;/h2&gt;
+5. Then create a copy of the abstract field with name &lt;mark&gt; or &lt;marl_lang&gt; and mark the &lt;allowed words&gt; with &lt;h2&gt;&lt;allowed words&gt;&lt;/h2&gt;

 ## Allowed words - type 1